 Flying vs. Driving: Which Is More Cost Effective for Travel This Year?

-That depends on a variety of factors, including how long the road trip is, how many days you have for your vacation, if you want to sightsee along the way, if you’ll need a car at your destination and, of course, cost.
+The answer depends on a variety of factors, including the distance you travel, the number of days in the trip, if you want to sightsee along the way, if you’ll need a car at your destination and, of course, cost.

 Do Your Research

-Trip planning starts by creating a spreadsheet, or at least jotting it down in a notebook, to record what you find.
+Trip planning starts by creating a spreadsheet, or at least jotting down numbers in a notebook, to compare and contrast.

 Your first entry will be the number you find when you search for flights that fit your itinerary.
 From there, build out the costs of flying.
 They include: